NannyML/nannyml/docs/how_it_works/chunking_data.rst

 chunks that are smaller.
 The minimum chunk size is estimated in order to keep variation of performance of the monitored model low.
 The variation is expressed in terms of standard deviation and it is considered *low* when it is below 0.02.
-In other words, for the selected evaluation metric, NannyML estimates chunk size for which standard deviation of performance on chunks resulting purely from sampling is lower than 0.02.
+In other words, for the selected evaluation metric, NannyML estimates a chunk size for which the standard deviation of performance on chunks resulting purely from sampling is lower than 0.02.

 Let's go through the estimation process for accuracy score from the example above.
-Selecting chunk in the data and calculating performance for it is similar to sampling a set from a population and calculating a statistic.
-When the statistic is a mean, Standard Error (SE) formula [1]_ can be used to estimate the standard deviation of sampled
+Selecting a chunk in the data and calculating performance for it is similar to sampling a set from a population and calculating a statistic.
+When the statistic is a mean, the Standard Error (SE) formula [1]_ can be used to estimate the standard deviation of the sampled means:
-means:

     .. math::
         {\sigma }_{\bar {x}}\ ={\frac {\sigma }{\sqrt {n}}}

+In order to take advantage of the SE formula, accuracy for each observation separately needs to be calculated.
-To directly use it for computation of standard deviation of accuracy, the metric needs to be expressed for each observation in the way that mean of observation-level accuracies gives the whole sample accuracy.
-Observation-level accuracy is simply equal to 1 when the prediction is correct and 0 when it is not.
-Therefore:
+Accuracy for a single observation is simply equal to 1 when the prediction is correct and equal to 0 otherwise.
+With observation-level accuracies in place, accuracy for the whole sample can be calculated as a mean of them.
+After this transformation the SE formula can be used directly to estimate the standard error of accuracy as a function of sample:

 .. code-block:: python